 Advanced study of the interface between psychological research and principles, and contemporary social issues.
-Topics to be considered include adult life styles and physical and psychological health, environmental influences on behavior and emotions, attachment and loyalty to groups, reliability and admissibility of lie detector tests, credibility of eyewitness testimony, decision-making, job satisfaction, motivation, and leadership.
-Prerequisites: PSY 101 and PSY 202.
-Offered in alternate years
+Topics to be considered include adult life styles and physical and psychological health,

 PSY 440 Psychology of Persuasion & Influence

 In contemporary society, we are faced with continuing attempts to persuade and influence us to think, feel, and act in particular ways.
 This course addresses classic and contemporary theories and research regarding influence and persuasion from areas such as: media advertising and marketing, film, music, consumerism, politics, the internet, cult indoctrinations, health care, the environment, groups in action, and cultural values.
 Prerequisites: PSY 101, PSY 202.
 Offered in alternate years, spring semester